NBISweden/Knox-ePouta/README.md

 	# The openstack user 'fred' must maybe be an admin on the tenant 'mmosler1'
 	#
 	#...and cue music!
-	./micromosler.sh init --all # You'll be prompted at the end for a reboot.
+	./micromosler.sh init --net # You'll be prompted at the end for a reboot.
 	                            # Rebooting will help the partition to correctly resize to the disk size
 	./micromosler.sh sync       # Wait a bit, servers are probably not done rebooting ./micromosler.sh provision